simonweppe/simonweppe.github.io/README.md

 See more info at https://academicpages.github.io/

+## Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

 ## To run locally (not on GitHub Pages, to serve on your own computer -USING DOCKER with Jekyll)